-In addition to being featured as an expert guest on many podcasts, including MTV News' Speed Dial with Ira and Doreen and On She Goes, a travel podcast produced by Pineapple Street Media and hosted by Aminatou Sow, Natasha has interviewed artists as renowned as BAFTA- award winning writer director Amma Asante (Belle) and Academy Award-winning screenwriter and playwright, Tarell Alvin McCraney (Moonlight), Chilean celebrity chef Carolina Bazan, as well as the cast of the play Eclipsed on Broadway.
+In addition to being featured as an expert guest on many podcasts, including MTV News' Speed Dial with Ira and Doreen and On She Goes, a travel podcast produced by Pineapple Street Media and hosted by Aminatou Sow, Natasha has interviewed artists as renowned as BAFTA- award winning writer director Amma Asante (Belle) and Academy Award-winning screenwriter and playwright, Tarell Alvin McCraney (Moonlight), 2017 "Best Pastry Chef in the World" Cédric Grolet, Chilean celebrity chef Carolina Bazan, as well as the cast of the play Eclipsed on Broadway.
 An authority on culture and fashion, she has been invited to participate on panels including at one at The Fashion Institute of Technology (FIT).

 Natasha is also a Creative Consultant with an inveterate knowledge of global luxury brands who helps individuals and brands tell their stories through sundry media, including art direction, styling, production design, brand narrative development, and digital content production.
 She has provided her expertise to individuals from television psychiatrists and Hollywood directors, to corporate clients such as Bloomingdale's. .

-Natasha, in addition to possessing a dextrous command of English and speaking and writing French with fluency, is fluent in three native Ghanaian languages.
+Natasha, in addition to possessing a dexterous command of English and speaking and writing French with fluency, is fluent in three native Ghanaian languages.